 - You will be required to purchase your travel tickets to, and return from, Okinawa.
 If you plan to stay more than 90 days you will need to exit and return to Japan.

 - You are required to obtain the appropriate entry visa for Japan (for many countries a 90 day tourist visa but some vary so you MUST check with your local authorities and Japanese embassy).
 PLEASE NOTE – if COVID related restrictions currently prevent you from entering Japan there is nothing we can do to change that so we must all just wait until those restrictions are lifted.
-We hope to see that by early 2022.
+We hope to see that by late 2022.

 - Okinawa is a semi-tropical island group.
 It is hot and humid here between May – October.
 Winters are very mild.